 Theresa grew up in St John’s Wood before going on to university in Bristol, where she achieved a first in law, and then Oxford, where she attained a BCL.
 A former barrister, she was a lecturer at King’s College London when the London Conservatives chose her to top the list of their candidates for the European Election in 1999.

-Representing the capital for six years as a Eurosceptic MEP, Theresa was Deputy Leader of the Conservatives in the European Parliament from 2001 to 2002.
+Representing the capital for six years as an MEP, Theresa was Deputy Leader of the Conservatives in the European Parliament from 2001 to 2002.
 Throughout her time in the European Parliament Theresa was a determined opponent of Britain’s entry into the Euro and other attempts to expand the powers of the EU.
 She was also responsible for steering the Markets in Financial Instruments Directive through the European Parliament and had a significant influence in relation to efforts to try to create more cross border trade in financial services.

 When the Coalition took office on May 2010, Theresa was appointed to the Privy Council and became Minister of State for Transport.
 Her role included overseeing the transport needed to support the hugely successful London 2012 Olympics and helping to secure the Government's major investment in our railways which is delivering the biggest rail improvement programme since the Victorian era.